raquelredo/raquelredo.github.io_site/_posts/blog/2018-01-14-weekly-summary.md

 This week has been weak in terms of Data science dedication.

 The reason is that I recently started a personal project .
-Therefore Most of my free hours (up to 30h) was used to learn new skills for it.
+Therefore most of my free hours (up to 30h) was used to learn new skills for it.
 Despite that, I still spent some time to the core of this blog.
 And that log is the weekly summary.

 As It has been common for the last months I have dedicated some time to refresh my coding skills and learn new packages.
 As a result, this week I finished the following [DataCamp][311043ca] courses: